From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: Results and Discussion

 \subsection{Interpretation of the SP results}

 Fig.~\ref{fig: different lambda plots} shows the time evolution of the initial sinusoidal distribution, as given in Eq.~\eqref{eq: initial condition}, over a time span of approximately $6$ time units for two different choices of the parameter $\lambda$ (left: $\lambda=1$, right: $\lambda=0.25$).
 The lower panels depict the same dynamics as a two-dimensional surface plot of the time dependent wavefunction.
 The larger the value of $\lambda$, the larger the quantum nature of the dynamics; in fact, in the limit of $\lambda\rightarrow 0$, the SP dynamics converges towards the classical VP dynamics~\cite{mocz_schrodinger-poissonvlasov-poisson_2018}.
-Physically, the collapse and splitting of the probability density (left panels in Fig.~\ref{fig: different lambda plots}) is an effect of the self-interacting potential.
+Physically, the collapse and splitting of the probability distribution (left panels in Fig.~\ref{fig: different lambda plots}) is an effect of the self-interacting potential.
 This is regulated by the scale of the problem $\lambda$.
 However, as stated in the preamble of Sect.~\ref{sec:results}, what really matters is not the absolute value of $\lambda$, but its value relative to the box size and time (e.g, if instead of $L=8$ we had $L=1$, we would need to change $\lambda$ to $\lambda/64$, accordingly).
 In the classical limit $\hbar/m \rightarrow 0$, the quantum effects are suppressed, the potential cannot counter anymore the diffusion and secondary peaks arise, as in the classical VP solution.
+In this scenario, the effects of shell-crossing are more pronounced.

+The term \textit{shell-crossing} can be better understood in the context of the study of the collapse of a spherical density perturbation in a self-gravitating collisionless fluid~\cite{shell-crossing-1}.
+Following an accretion due to the expansion of the Universe, spherical shells of matter collapse under the influence of gravity, until they intersect and a singularity arises.
+Subsequently, the term has been repurposed in the context of dark matter~\cite{shell-crossing2, shell-crossing3} due to its non-collisional nature.
+More in general the shell-crossing happens whenever whenever the orbits of two, or more, fluid elements intersect.

+An example is shown in the right column of Fig.~\ref{fig: different lambda plots}.
+Starting from the initial sinusoidal distribution, the gravitational attraction induces the concentration of the matter density in a first peak (around time $t=3$), which then collapses by effect of gravity damping.
+This process repeats few more times, giving rise to a multitude of sub-peaks as a result of repeated episodes of shell-crossing.